andrejewski/cla/README.md

 the final `options` object that may not be understood by the developer.
 Instead of allowing mistakes to "fall through" unknown options will be included in the final `options.args` array returned by `parse`.
-This allows developers to assist the user use the tool properly from simply throwing an error for unrecognized options and arguments up to returning "Did you mean" sugguestions.
+This allows developers to assist the user use the tool properly from simply throwing an error for unrecognized options and arguments up to returning "Did you mean" suggestions.

 ### Does not modify `process.argv`
 The first two elements of `process.argv` are ignored by the parser.
 If the original